-Buying a used car doesn’t have to be a headache.
+Buying a used car can be stressful and overwhelming.

 - Kelley Blue Book

 To make our comparisons and reviews as fair as possible, we searched the same car on each website, a 2015 Honda Accord.
 We’ve done our best to find matching colors and trim packages across all six websites.

 Carvana is one of the leading buy-online used car websites.
 It functions as an online dealership without any of the dealership fees.

 The hallmarks of their service are that nearly every listing they feature on their site includes 360-degree, high-definition photographs of the outside and inside of the car.
 Furthermore, listings include damage markers you can click on that will show close-ups of cosmetic nicks and dents.

 Another important thing to note is that the cars come certified, which means they’ve passed an in-house inspection for safety, much in the same way you could buy a certified car from a dealership.
 Also, all cars on Carvana’s site are accident-free.

 Buying a car through their site requires that you choose a car, obtain financing from your own financial institution or through Carvana, then choose whether you want the car delivered to your home or picked up at a Carvana location in your city (if there is one).

 Each Carvana location has a “vending machine” from which you get your car to begin your seven-day test drive.

 At the time of publishing, there were Carvana locations in 18 different cities, including Houston, Austin, San Antonino, Jacksonville, Tampa, Orlando, Philadelphia, and Indianapolis.